hanchang/szuhanchang/README.md

 Then run `sh deploy.sh` which uses wget and spiders the site into static HTML.

-Finally, rsync the site directory to the host.
+Finally, rsync the site directory to the host:
+`rsync -r site/ pillarofeden@pillarofeden.com:webapps/szuhanchang`

 Note: The `coursework/` data is all on the host.